pfreemantlm/dev-standard/Platform/CampaignService.md

 * **Placement ID** - Telemetry Guid for the Placement, use getAssignments operation to figure out the correct IDs.
 Note these are numeric so they must not have double-quotes around them.
 * **Creative ID** - Telemetry Guid for the Creative, use getCreatives operation to figure out the correct IDs.
 Note these are numeric so they must not have double-quotes around them.
-* **Weight** - The weighting for the Ad to be shown in relation to other ads on “rotation” for this Placement.
+* **Weight** - The weighting for the Ad to be shown in relation to other ads on "rotation" for this Placement.
 Eg, 2 ads both at 50 weighting will each show half of the time.
 Note that if a Companion Creative ID is provided (see below) then this weighting describes that of the Companion on this combination.
 Note the weights numeric so they must not have double-quotes around them.

 If Companions are required:

-* **Companion Creative ID** - Telemetry Guid for the Creative, use getCreatives operation to figure out the correct IDs - should match a Creative of type “Display/Companion”.
+* **Companion Creative ID** - Telemetry Guid for the Creative, use getCreatives operation to figure out the correct IDs - should match a Creative of type "Display/Companion".
 Note these are numeric so they must not have double-quotes around them.
 * **Companion Series** - Those Companion Creatives on the same Placement-Edition combination with a matching Companion Series identifier will be shown at the same time.
 Thus the weighting must match for each Companion in a series.
 The identifier can be anything you like, so long as it is unique to the combination.

 And if scheduling: